Image by mostafa meraji from Pixabay

 Questions to Consider

-• Reflect on your organization’s current architecture function.
-Do you have a strong network of architects across the organization?
+• Do you have a strong network of architects across the organization?

-• Which central, federated, or hybrid model best represents your current architectural function?
+• Which central, federated, or hybrid model best represents your current an architecture practice?
 Why was this model chosen, and how effective has it been for your organization?

 • If you are part of a central architecture team, how would you support the rest of the organization?
-How would you contribute to the global architecture function if you were part of a distributed virtual team?
+How would you contribute to the global an architecture practice if you were part of a distributed virtual team?

 • Consider having the roles of central architecture teams and federated architecture teams in your organization.
 How would they complement each other?